vbc221/ei-prep-pub/study-guide.md

 After the tech eval, the evaluator will submit a feedback form for the Prep Program Manager team to review.
 If you pass (and have confirmed finances), you'll soon receive a formal acceptance email and enrollment link.

 If you do not pass, you'll be able to retake the tech eval.
 We encourage you to attempt the evaluation prior to the deadline to leave room for a possible retake.
+Your specific timeline for the retake will depend on your score and the cohort deadline.
-Reach out to your PM if you have any additional questions.
+Reach out directly to your PM with any specific questions.

 ## HTML